BlueOne/factorio-jump-and-swing/readme.md

 Compatibility
 -------------

-Use auto saves when using other mods that affect the player character, in particular the model or movement.
+Some work towards compatibility with other mods has been done, but it is difficult in some places.
+Use frequent auto saves when using other mods that affect the player character, in particular the model or movement.
 If you come across issues with other mods that aren't listed below, feel free to ask (on the discussion page or on discord).

 * Other mods that enable fancy character movement might not work.
 * Mods that switch the character in runtime are not supported.
 A mod that swaps the character model before you start playing is probably fine, but if the character gets replaced while the game is running, then you will have problems.